 2/3 – 3/4 cup heavy cream

--toss the rhubarb in the 3 tbsp sugar.
+-toss the rhubarb in the 3 tbsp sugar and set aside.

--mix the flours with salt and baking powder. mix the butter into the flour mixture and using a pastry cutter cut the butter until little pea size pieces form. mix in 1/4 cup sugar and then the rhubarb and tarragon. slowly add the cream, do 2/3 and add more as needed until you have a dough. use your hands to combine but don’t knead too much, just until formed together.
+-mix the flours with salt, sugar and baking powder. mix the butter into the flour mixture and using a pastry cutter cut the butter until little pea size pieces form. mix the rhubarb and tarragon gently. slowly add the cream, do 2/3 and then add more as needed until you have a dough. use your hands to combine but don’t knead too much, just until formed together.

--preheat your oven to 425 degrees F if making now, or freeze and make later.
+-preheat your oven to 425 F if making now, or freeze and make later.

--divide the dough into two pieces and make a disc. cut each disc into 4-6 triangles. arrange the pieces on a baking tray lined with parchment paper. if not frozen already freeze them for 10 minutes on the tray. bake about 20 minutes until starting to brown a bit. you can freeze them for a week or two, wrap them tight and then bake them frozen and watch the baking time.
+-divide the dough into two pieces and make a disc with each one. cut each disc into 4-6 triangles. arrange the pieces on a baking tray lined with parchment paper. if not frozen already freeze them for 10 minutes on the tray. bake about 20 minutes until starting to brown a bit. you can freeze them for a week or two, wrap them tight and then bake them frozen and watch the baking time.